 Allergic triggers of asthma

-Around two out of five Australians have allergies, including most people with asthma.
+Around one in five Australians have allergies, including most people with asthma.
 Allergies tend to run in families but family members may not have the same response.

 Allergies occur when a person’s immune system reacts to substances (allergens) that are harmless to most people.